Newnan DUI Lawyer – Newnan DUI Attorney

 Newnan DUI Defense

-If you have been arrested for DUI in Newnan or elsewhere in Coweta County, you should be aware that you only have ten business days from the date of your arrest to file a request for an Administrative License Suspension hearing.
-This hearing is crucial because it can keep your Georgia driver's license from automatic suspension.
+If you have been arrested for DUI in Newnan or elsewhere in Coweta County, you should be aware that you only have thirty days from the date of your arrest to file a request for an Administrative License Suspension hearing or an ignition interlock device.
+This step is crucial because it can keep your Georgia driver's license from automatic suspension.
 The State charges a filing fee of $150.
 You (or your Newnan DUI Lawyer) must file this request.

 If you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year with no chance for a restricted permit or early reinstatement.
 Contact the Law Office of Richard Lawson today to speak with a Newnan DUI Attorney on how you can save your Georgia driving privilege!